 Around the same size as Manhattan island, but home to less than 200 folk.
 Explore the island which hosted both Royalty and SAS: Who Dares Wins.

-Known affectionately as ‘Papay’ to the locals, this small gem of an island offers amazing wildlife in summer and a winter festival to delight in dark nights.
+Known affectionately as ‘Papay’ to the locals, this small gem of an island offers amazing wildlife in summer and a winter festival to delight in.

 Explore the rich landscape, unique wildlife, fascinating history and thriving culture of the island at the heart of the Outer Hebrides.